-Large cruise ships can’t enter Misty Fjords National Monument, so you’ll spend this 4.5-5 hour excursion aboard a smaller boat, exploring the deep fjord waterways looking for wildlife like bears and eagles.
+Large cruise ships can’t enter Misty Fjords National Monument, so you’ll spend this 4.5-5 hour excursion aboard a smaller boat, exploring the deep fjord waterways looking for wildlife like bears and eagles – if you’re really lucky, you might spot whales on the way there or back.
 Having cruised in Misty Fjords on my first Alaska cruise, I highly recommend this one!
-(Note: this excursion doesn’t include kayaking like in my photo above, but I wanted to use that to show you the scenery!)

 There you have it – my take on the best Alaska shore excursions in Ketchikan.
 Have other questions about visiting Ketchikan, taking an Alaska cruise, or choosing Alaska cruise excursions?
-Let me know in the comments or join me in my Alaska Travel Tips Facebook Community!
+Let me know in the comments below.